SaerTrial/SaerTrial.github.io/_posts/2024-06-12-sqlite-fuzzer.md

 ### Arranging various fuzzing stages

 Until now, the fuzzer seems working out, generating valid inputs with the help of applied constraints.
 However, database is quite a complex software program that maintains a lot of states while running.
 If we strive for much higher branch coverage, guiding sqlite3 into a crafted context is a good approach to meet an increase.
 In other words, we need to prepare sqlite being in a state we expect by feeding different types of input in an order.
-For my implementation, I categorize all commands somehow, e.g., create_database and create_table are in a creation category.
+For my implementation, all commands are divided into four categories - create, insert, query and misc.
+For example, create_database and create_table are in a creation category.

 A round of fuzz testing finally manifest as:
-1. creation (200 inputs)
+1. create (200 inputs)
 2. insert (800 inputs)
 3. query (4000 inputs)
 4. misc (~)